-This course is delivered though the Learning Management System (LMS) called Canvas and the web conferencing platform called Zoom.
+This course is delivered though the Learning Management System (LMS) Canvas and the web conferencing platform Zoom.
+Zoom is accessed through the course website.
 Students are required to have computer access with high speed internet.
 Basic computer literacy is required.
-It is the student's responsibility to obtain additional training if they are unable to perform computer functions required to take online tests, submit online assignments or participate in online discussions.
+It is the student's responsibility to obtain additional training if they are unable to perform computer functions required to take online tests, submit online assignments or participate on discussions boards.
 Computer/internet issues or the inability to perform computer functions required by an online course are not excuses for missed deadlines.